oorestisime/oasome/src/md/southwest/index.md

 # Preparation

 We had been longing to do this trip for quite a long time.
-Beautiful sceneries, awesome hikings, breathtaking views, amazing sunrises and sunsets, pallets full of colors.
+Beautiful sceneries, awesome hikings, [breathtaking views, amazing sunrises and sunsets, pallets full of colors](/photo-album-southwest/).
 This trip was always going to be packed with excitement.

 We were lucky, one of us had to attend a conference in Las Vegas in a way that we were really close to those places and we no longer had the opportunity to postpone this trip!
-Only hindsight was that we only had 7 nights to spend in the area and we had to prepare as much as possible, from accomodation to restaurants to almost the exact timeline of the trip.
+Only hindsight, we only had 7 nights to spend in the area and we had to prepare as much as possible, from accomodation to restaurants to almost the exact timeline of the trip.
 We had too many things to see and fit in a short timespace that preparation proved to be of great importance.

 <tip title="Flexible accomodation!">
 Keep in mind that even with the best preparation around, your plans might change.